unfoldingWord/wordMAP/README.md

 }

 // keyed by n-grams in the secondary text.
-// These are the number of occurrences an n-gram occurs in the text secondaryNgramFrequencyIndex = {
+// These are the number of occurrences an n-gram occurs in the secondary text. secondaryNgramFrequencyIndex = {
   "d": 5,
   "e": 2,